etlaM21/ThreeJSTutorialVercel/tutorialReact.md

 - React components are JavaScript functions
   - These functions return DOM elements
     - `return <h1>Hello World!</h1>`
-  - Because they are functions, they can be classes which extend other components!
+  - Because they are functions, they can be classes that extend other components!
-- Components can have properties and states, the latter can change throughout a components lifecycle
+- Components can have properties and states, the latter can change throughout the lifecycle of a component
-  - example: total price for items in a shopping cart
+  - For example: the total price for items in a shopping cart
 - Components are written in JSX (JavaScript XML)
   - JSX is not JavaScript nor HTML
   - JSX is a XML syntax extension to JavaScript that also comes with the full power of ES6
-  - like HTML, JSX tags can have a tag names, attributes, and children
+  - like HTML, JSX tags can have tag names, attributes, and children
     - If an attribute is wrapped in curly braces, the value is a JavaScript expression
 - There are _a lot_ of components that can be installed via npm
   - These need to be imported, for example ThreeJS `